 What’s in a Date?

-The PGA Tour “year” does not follow a calendar year, and because the Mayakoba Golf Classic is played in the early part of the season; as such, since the 2013 event, the official year of each event (from the PGA Tour perspective) has actually been the following year.
+Until 2024, the PGA Tour “year” didn’t follow a calendar year, and because the Mayakoba Golf Classic is played in the early part of the season; as such, since the 2013 event, the official year of each event (from the PGA Tour perspective) has actually been the following year.

 So, the 2013 event took place in the 2014 PGA Tour season, the 2014 in the 2015 season and so on.
 The same system is in place for other early-season events, which is a minor headache for statisticians and historians, but it’s not something most fans need to be overly concerned about (although it could cause disputes in pub quizzes if a golf question isn’t worded explicitly!).